lambdaclass/concrete/docs/PIPELINE_ARCHITECTURE.md

 Phase 6.5 item #1 (`Concrete/Semantics/IntArith.lean`) is the beachhead of this principle on the arithmetic axis.

+## Judgment modules

+The reusable shape is a **judgment module**: one pure compiler module that owns a semantic decision and returns the whole decision record.
+It is not a helper that answers only "yes/no" or "what type?" while other passes re-derive the rest.

+Current and planned judgment modules:

+- `IntArith` owns integer width, signedness, ranges, checked/wrapping/ saturating behavior, trap predicates, and foldability.
+- `TypeJudgment` owns source-expression type decisions that Check and Elab both need; Elab stamps the resulting type into already-typed Core.
+- `CapabilityJudgment` should own required capabilities, callback propagation, purity, trusted/Unsafe/package-boundary reasons, and the report/audit payload for those decisions.
+- `CopyJudgment` / `InstantiationJudgment` should own conditional `Copy`, trait-bound satisfaction, substitution, turbofish/caller type params, specialization demotion, ownership/linearity consequences, and the diagnostic/report evidence for generic instantiations.
+Its gate is consistency under refinement: the pre-mono conditional answer, instantiated with concrete type arguments, must equal the post-mono concrete answer.

+Each judgment module must satisfy the same contract:

+- pure and deterministic;
+- returns a decision record, not a bare `Bool`, `Ty`, or `CapSet`;
+- is the only implementation of that semantic decision;
+- is consumed by every relevant stage instead of being re-derived downstream;
+- drives diagnostics, reports, audit rows, and tooling facts from the same record;
+- names its owning stage, downstream consumers, and intentional non-scope;
+- is consumed by or checked against the interpreter/oracle when the fact affects runtime behavior;
+- ships with a red-team agreement gate proving historical divergent consumers cannot disagree;
+- proves completeness when replacing an old implementation, so the new judgment covers the old behavior matrix instead of only the cases where consumers already agreed;
+- obeys the fact-home rule: node-local structural facts are typed-IR fields;
+  relational, cross-node, cross-stage, provenance, evidence, and query facts live in `CompilerDB` when that DB is pulled.

+The practical purity rule belongs to this same pattern.
+Once capability judgment can prove an expression is pure, trap-free/total, and returns non-`Unit`, silently discarding it as `expr;` should be rejected with an explicit acknowledgement escape: this is ordinary discard hygiene, not a user-facing row-effect system.
+Pure expressions that may trap are excluded until the trap judgment proves they are total, because their traps are observable behavior.

 ### Principle 2 — Facts committed once, read-only downstream

 Every semantic fact about a node — its type, capability set, ownership state,